waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Story & Quests
 *   **Primary Quest: Obtain HM01 Cut**
     *   **Objective:** Receive HM01 Cut from the apprentice in Ilex Forest.
-    *   **Current Plan:** My manual approach has been inefficient.
-I have now confirmed the puzzle is a scripted sequence.
-My current plan is to follow the scripted sequence I have discovered.
+    *   **Current Plan:** After getting stuck in a hallucination loop and repeatedly failing to restart the puzzle, my new plan is to leave the forest entirely to force a hard reset of the puzzle state.
-    *   **Contingency:** If 3 more systematic, agent-guided attempts to solve this puzzle fail, I will pivot my primary goal to 'Explore towards Goldenrod City' and find an alternate route.
+    *   **Contingency:** If a full map reset does not work, I will pivot my primary goal to 'Explore towards Goldenrod City' and find an alternate route.
 *   **Secondary Quest: Complete Sprout Tower**
     *   **Objective:** Reach the top of Sprout Tower and defeat the Elder.
     *   **Status:** Blocked.
 Need to find the correct path up the western ladder system.